 Cyberattacks occur every second, of every minute, of every hour, of every day, and, if you run a small or medium-sized business, you’re a prime target.
 According to the latest figures from the Federation of Small Businesses (FSB), small businesses in the UK are collectively subject to nearly 10,000 cyberattacks a day, with the cost of these attacks estimated at £4.5 billion a year.

-While small business owners in London might bemoan the lack of affordable housing, one resource they’re not short of is talent.
-In many other parts of the UK, business owners face an ongoing challenge to fill their skilled vacancies, and those talent shortages can have serious consequences.
+In many parts of the UK, business owners face an ongoing challenge to fill their skilled vacancies, and those talent shortages can have serious consequences.

 The YouGov survey found that London is the only region where more small business owners said they found it easy to recruit skilled staff.
 Business owners in the Midlands, the East and Scotland found it nearly twice as challenging as those in London, while those in Yorkshire and the Humber found it the most difficult.

 These recruitment challenges mean it can take months for some business owners to find suitable candidates, which can prevent small businesses from growing as quickly as they could.
 Businesses are left with little choice but to rely on contractors, who tend to be significantly more expensive.

 There can also be a knock-on effect on staff retention, with workers able to chop and change positions regularly due to the high demand for their skills.

 We can help with your Business challenges and concerns